o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/command-line-reference.md

   + [Options](#asset-bundler-command-line-reference-bundleseed-options)
   + [Examples](#asset-bundler-command-line-reference-bundleseed-examples)

- The Amazon Lumberyard Asset Bundler is driven by a command\-line tool called `AssetBundlerBatch`\.
+ The Open 3D Engine Asset Bundler is driven by a command\-line tool called `AssetBundlerBatch`\.
 This tool manages seed lists, asset lists, comparisons, and asset bundles\.
 The asset bundler is **not** used to compile assets into the format used by the bundler for distribution - that is the role of the Asset Processor\.
 Before running the Asset Bundler, make sure that you:
 +  Enable each platform assets should be bundled for\.
 Enabled platforms are managed by editing the `dev\AssetProcessorPlatformConfig.ini` file in your project\.
 + Run the Asset Processor to ensure that assets and their metadata are up to date\.